 To add pause between notes, use the block.

-This is the script which plays the tune of Twinkle, Twinkle Little Star.
+This is the script that plays the tune of Twinkle, Twinkle Little Star.

 Figure 2: Script block for playing Twinkle, Twinkle Little Star